choksi2212/ghost-key-sih/README.md

 ### Method 2: Chrome Web Store (Coming Soon)
 The extension will be available on the Chrome Web Store once published.

+## 🎬 3‑Minute Judge Demo
+1. Load and pin the extension
+2. Create a profile → keystroke training (5×) → voice samples (3×)
+3. Open a login page and type the trained password
+4. Observe auto‑fill + auto‑submit; on failure, voice fallback

 ## 🚀 Quick Start Guide